Local authorities may run 'local authority lotteries' to raise funds to cover anything for which they have the power to incur expenditure.

 Local authorities may employ an external lottery manager (ELM) to run all or part of their lottery.
 ELMs must be licensed by us.

-More information about working with an ELM is available in our advice Promoting society and local authority lotteries
+More information about local authority lotteries and working with an ELM is available in our advice Promoting society and local authority lotteries

 What are lottery submissions?